junyanzh/mcp-analytics-agent-website-performance/README.md

-# mcp-analytics-agent-website-performance
-# MCP Analytics Agent
+# MCP Analytics Agent for Website Performance

 An intelligent analytics assistant that processes natural language queries to retrieve and analyze website data through Google Analytics, Search Console, and PageSpeed APIs.